digital-ai/release-integration-sdk-python/README.md

 - Define custom tasks using the `BaseTask` abstract class.
 - Easily manage input and output properties.
 - Interact with the Digital.ai Release environment seamlessly.
-- Simplified API client for efficient communication with Release API.
+- Simplified API client for efficient communication with Release API, with support for username/password or personal access token authentication.
+- Built-in helpers to resolve Release entity IDs (release, phase, task, and folder).

 ## Installation